-National Standard 5: Support and Development covers training.
-To meet this National Standards organisations must provide training and development opportunities to meet volunteer needs and identify needs for further development.
+National Standard 5: Volunteers are supported and developed covers training.
+To meet this National Standard, organisations must provide training and development opportunities to meet volunteer needs and identify needs for further development.
 A key imperative of volunteer training is ensuring that volunteers have the skills and information required to perform their role safely.
 Such training may include things like manual handling and is also an important part of meeting work, health and safety requirements.
 Training can be aimed at practical skill development and more general skill development.

 Before recruiting volunteers, it is important to understand the training requirements of the role you are recruiting for.
 Depending on these requirements, you may choose to target volunteers with an existing skillset or qualification, or you may choose to provide volunteers with such training.
 Oftentimes training takes place ‘on the job’ as volunteers learn their various duties.
 It is imperative your organisation resources this aspect of volunteer involvement to maximise the value of volunteer engagement for both the organisation and the volunteer.

 Your organisation may decide to invest in ongoing professional development for volunteers.
 This may include internal training, training provided by an external provider, or a combination of both.
 Such training may not be essential, but it helps to upskill your volunteer workforce and recognises their importance to your organisation.
 Enhancing the skills of volunteers often has direct benefits for the organisation and clients/service users.